Help small entrepreneurs revive the Niniveh Plains!

-ACTION – The Brotherhood with Iraq launches a support program for craftsmen and entrepreneurs who want to restart their activities in Qaraqosh.
-Help them bring life back to the Niniveh Plains !
+ACTION – Fraternity in Iraq launches a support program for craftsmen and entrepreneurs who want to restart their activities in Qaraqosh.
+Help them bring life back to the Niniveh Plains!

 The city of Qaraqosh was liberated in October 2016 but its inhabitants found it in a dreadful state : the 7,000 houses were plundered or burnt down, infrastructure is damaged and businesses were ransacked.
 Therefore, there is work to be done so that those who so wish can return home.

-In conjunction with Qaraqosh city’s reconstruction committee, the Brotherhood with Iraq has decided to give special support to the entrepreneurs and craftsmen who wish to relaunch their businesses in the Niniveh Plains rapidly.
-“We are confident that those pioneers will be able to allow the economic recovery of the city and the return of the inhabitants”, explains Aude Laplane, in charge of the project for the Brotherhood with Iraq.
+In conjunction with Qaraqosh city’s reconstruction committee, Fraternity in Iraq has decided to give special support to the entrepreneurs and craftsmen who wish to relaunch their businesses in the Niniveh Plains rapidly.
+“We are confident that those pioneers will be able to allow the economic recovery of the city and the return of the inhabitants”, explains Aude Laplane, in charge of the project for Fraternity in Iraq.
 For several weeks, she has been working alongside the first entrepreneurs who want to embark on the adventure.

 Very concrete, action-oriented projects

 Two brothers, Sami and Salam, are leading one of the most ambitious projects.
 They used to own a poultry farm of 40,000 chickens that employed 6 people.
-Thanks to the Brotherhood with Iraq’s program, they would like to start over with 10,000 chickens.
+Thanks to Fraternity in Iraq’s program, they would like to start over with 10,000 chickens.
 They will restore the buildings themselves, trying to reuse the little equipment left by ISIS, but they need seed money to buy the first chicks, food, and the missing equipment.

 The two brothers, Sami and Salam, all set to relaunch their poultry farm !